Application Deadline: January 15, 2021

 Two Letters of Recommendation – submitted using the online letter of recommendation system.

-International students must also complete the requirements as outlined in the International Application Requirements page.
+International applicants must also complete the requirements as outlined in the International Application Requirements page, including demonstration of strong English language proficiency.

 *Completion of the GRE is not required for admission into the MA Arts Politics program